 NOTE: If the TEACH Grant requirements including the above are not met, the TEACH Grant is converted to a Federal Direct Unsubsidized Student Loan.

 The amount of the TEACH Grant is subject to change due to congressional action.

 - Complete the Free Application for Federal Student Aid (FAFSA).

 - Complete the TEACH Grant Application below for final determination.
 The student will be notified of the results.

 - If Approved -

-Please complete the following online steps at Studentloans.gov each year that you wish to receive the grant:
+Please complete the Get a TEACH Grant online steps, counseling, and an Agreement to Serve (ATS), at Studentaid.gov each year that you wish to receive the grant.